JustinHuPrime/StackLang/README.md

 The interpreter recognizes two control sequences:

-* `Ctrl-D`: gracefully stops the interpreter as soon as it is idle.
+* `Ctrl-d`: gracefully stops the interpreter as soon as it is idle.
 Will not interrupt currently running processes/execution.
-* `Ctrl-C`: this key is terminal dependent, as it is really a raised `SIGINTR`.
+* `Ctrl-c`: stops execution of any commands.
+This key is terminal dependent, as it is really a raised `SIGINTR`.
-  * if the interpreter is executing a command: *NYI* forcefully stops the execution.
-  * if the interpreter is not executing a command: forcefully stops the interpreter.
-Exits without outputting the stack.
 * `Ctrl-\`: this forcefully and immediately stops the interpreter.
 This key is terminal dependent, as it is really a raised `SIGQUIT`.

 ## The Language